malak-y/Craftopia/DEPLOYMENT.md

 ### 1. Vercel Setup

 1. **Sign up/Login to Vercel**: Go to [vercel.com](https://vercel.com) and create an account or log in
-2. **Create Projects**:
+2. **Create ONE Project**:
-   - Create a new project for the Frontend
-   - Create another project for the Backend
+   - Import your GitHub repository (malak-y/Craftopia)
+   - Set Root Directory to `./` (project root)
+   - Framework: Other (or leave as detected)
-   - Note down the Project IDs from the project settings
+   - Note down the Project ID from project settings

 3. **Get Vercel Tokens**:
    - Go to Vercel Dashboard → Settings → Tokens